The flavors of peanut butter, brown sugar, and marshmallow are blended into this delicious Peanut Butter Fudge Latte or Steamer.

 What’s Lost

 These days, I miss that companionship.
 I recently read an article in The Atlantic about the relationships we have with baristas, shopkeepers, and fellow patrons at our favorite establishments.
 It highlighted the “social serendipity” of these interactions and the impact of their loss this past year.
-It calls this level of friendship, this outer circle, “weak ties.”
+The article calls this level of friendship, this outer circle, “weak ties.”
 It also points out that these ties are an important element of our social health.

 The pandemic has evaporated entire categories of friendship, and by doing so, depleted the joys that make up a human life—and buoy human health.
 But that does present an opportunity.
 In the coming months, as we begin to add people back into our lives, we’ll now know what it’s like to be without them.